filecoin-project/lotus/documentation/misc/Building_a_network_skeleton.md

 ## Lotus Checklist

-1. To integrate the network skeleton into Lotus, ensure that the relevant releases for ref-fvm, filecoin-ffi, and Go-State-Types are bubbled up to Lotus.
+1. To integrate the network skeleton into Lotus, ensure that the relevant releases for ref-fvm, filecoin-ffi, and go-state-types are bubbled up to Lotus.
     - Refer to the [Update Dependencies Lotus tutorial](Update_Dependencies_Lotus.md) for detailed instructions on updating these dependencies in Lotus.

 1. Import new actors: